HajarFaiyad/C-plus-plus-Projects/README.md

 # C-plus-plus-Projects
-This repo is dedicated for the C++ projects.
+This repo is dedicated to C++ projects.